skeeto/skeeto.github.com/about/index.md

 layout: about
 ---

 My name is Chris Wellons, though I sometimes use the handle *skeeto*.
-I am a professional software engineer with a passion for software development.
-In my day job I regularly develop internal data processing and data reduction tools, optimize software performance, and [mentor students][mentor].
-Occasionally I also do web development and data visualization.

-However, this blog — [ongoing since 2007][ten] — is largely about what I do *outside* of my day job.
-Here I explain topics that I've recently learned, share software development techniques I've discovered or even invented, [showcase cool demos][showcase], and discuss my contributions to open source.
+I am a professional software engineer with a passion for developing precise and efficient software.
+On this blog, [ongoing since 2007][ten], I explain topics that I've recently learned, share software development techniques I've discovered or even invented, [showcase cool demos][showcase], and discuss my contributions to open source.

 In general, each of my articles should be unique on the internet at the time they're published.
 I will not write a tutorial on some topic if